Let us wet clean the CCD sensor in your Digital SLR camera.

-Price does not include shipping and handling fees.
+Price ranges from $ 49.99 to 79.99 and does not include shipping and handling fees.
 Shipping and handling is not charged on cameras dropped off for cleaning, only on mail-order.

 Where do I send or bring my card?